Thailand: Multiple bomb blasts hit Bangkok | DW | 02.08.2019

-At least three explosions, one near a famous skyscraper, have hit Bangkok.
-There have been unconfirmed reports of several other devices being found across the city.
+Several explosions, one near a famous skyscraper, have hit Bangkok.
+There have been unconfirmed reports that more devices were found across the city.

 At least three people were injured on Friday when several small bombs went off in the Thai capital Bangkok, police said.

+One blast hit the city's Suanluang district, a short distance from the international airport.

+"Three people received slight injuries from shrapnel," local official Renu Suesattaya told the Agence France-Presse news agency.

-Two cleaners sustained injuries in one explosion at a government complex hosting several ministries on the northern side of the city.
+At least three other bombs detonated in the area around a government complex hosting several ministries on the northern side of the city.

-Thai media reported two other bombs exploded near a Skytrain station in the city's Silom business district, including one close to a famous downtown skyscraper.
+Thai media reported two further blasts near a Skytrain station in the city's Silom business district, including one close to a famous downtown skyscraper.

 Eyewitnesses said a security guard was hurt close to the 77-story King Power Mahanakhon building.
 The area was partly cordoned off as police searched the area.